Dragonmonk111/layer-sdk/localnode/README.md

 sudo docker ps -a
 ```

+Note: if you want elastic search but have errors running the faucet locally, try `run_elastic.sh` which serves elastic search at port 9200,
+but doesn't start the faucet at all.

 ## Interacting with a Node

 There are a few ways you can interact with a localnode.